-that speak to quality and the hand of the maker.
+"My vision is providing unique, handcrafted, contemplative artworks that speak to quality and the hand of the maker".

-Creating and viewing art should be a contemplative experience grounded in integrating sensations, knowledge, and emotions
+"Creating and viewing art should be a contemplative experience grounded in integrating sensations, knowledge, and emotions"

-I am an interdisciplinary artist.
-My work is broadly created by bringing together varied disciplines working together mutually through notions of concept, philosophy, process, tools, and knowledge.
-My numerous academic learnings and fields of practice are used as sources of influence.
+I am an interdisciplinary artist and process historian and also the founder and principle artist of Artemple.Global.
+My work is created by bringing together various disciplines working together mutually through notions of concept, philosophy, and process.
+The magic of the natural world is my source of inspiration and a strong academic base informs and underpins my responses to my surrounding environments.
 My visual imagery work draws on objects and experiences with the desire to stimulate the imagination and internal psychological responses of my audience.
 This visual investigation of the subject matter seeks to engage the viewer on several levels; to prompt or challenge social collective memory and to evoke the viewers’ internal dialogue of their experience and to contemplate what this means.

 I have exhibited internationally and my work is held in various collections including university and gallery collections around the world.
 Alongside creating both contemporary & photographic fine art, I specialise in combining 21st century digital imagery with 18th and 19th century antiquarian photographic printing processes, creating hand crafted, unique state artworks.
 The result is a wonderful intersection between the material nature of these one of a kind, precious and historical articles and the ephemeral nature of the digital image in the internet age.
 It is through this intersection that I seek to create a pause for the viewer to see the digital world through the paradigm of a more refined, artisan and bespoke framework.